AliTekol/csharp-pilosa/docs/data-model-queries.md

 ```
 ## Queries

-For creating queries for them.
-First you need to create the following method assigned with the field name:
+For creating queries for them, first you need to create the following method assigned with the field name:
 ```C#
 var index = new ali.pilosa.Index("stargazer");
 ```